bluepower9/ChatBot/README.md

 A preprocessed dataset can be found in the directory data/

+*Note that pretrained weights are not included and must be generated fresh by a user.

 ### SRC FILES
 ```markdown
     * batch.py    -   creates batches for the training data set